fa201/PlotView/README.md

 Note that the above versions are those used for the development.
 If you have a lower version for a package, it may work.
 In case of trouble, please update the packages to these versions at least.

 # Limitations of PlotView
-* strict CSV format with 1 curve per file.
+* Strict CSV format with 1 curve per file.
-* one annotation can be created.
+* One annotation can be created.

 Enjoy !